This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But that’s not all, Hamelin Bay is the best place we’ve seen wild stingrays in Australia.
 They come right into shore and swim around your feet.
 Amazeballs!

 31. Stand on Shell Beach

-Not a beach to swim at or lay around on, but Shell Beach is interesting in that the actual beach has been created by millions of tiny shells and is worth a look if you are doing the World Heritage Drive in the Shark Bay region.
+Not a beach to swim at or lay around on, but Shell Beach is interesting in that the actual beach has been created by millions of tiny shells.

 33. Venture into Francois Peron National Park